-We have reviewed the accompanying financial statements of Rainier Economic Development Council as of and for the year ended June 30, 2013, which collectively comprise the basic financial statements as listed in the table of contents.
+We have reviewed the accompanying modified cash basis basic financial statements of Rainier Economic Development Council as of and for the year ended June 30, 2014, which comprise the basic financial statements as listed in the table of contents.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
-A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
+A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the basic financial statements as a whole.
 Accordingly, we do not express such an opinion.